ptsteadman/notebook/other/fb_status_drafts.md

 packaging operation.
 On the fourth floor, there's a mysterious silent digital agency.
 We share the fifth floor with a lingeie company.
 There's a nice apartment on the sixth floor.
 I haven't tried to access the roof.

+I'm very interested in what makes writing "seductive".
+By seductive writing I mean writing that you want to keep reading, and also writing that you think about after you stop reading.
+Essentially, writing that you want.
+Here's some observations I've made:

+1) Two key aspects of seductive writing: the creation of tension, and effectively embodying the reader within the story.
+Tension is an interesting thing because it generally doesn't seem "tense".
+The tension I'm referring to is the tension that compels you to wake up in the morning and continue living your life.
+There are certain things that pull you forward.
+You desire the next thing.
+Embodiment is a big part of making tension work.
+If the reader can feel themselves in the story, its a lot easier to create tension.
+The reader is going to feel the natural tension of an unexplored relationship or section of the town.

+2) Writing can always fall flat.
+Seductive writing is very temporal and subjective.
+Very few things are universally seductive to all people.
+Seductive writing can be bad, or it can be good.